sahargavriely/flake8-kwargs-spaces/README.md

     [flake8-kwargs-spaces] $  # you're good to go!
     ```

-3. To check that everything is working as expected, run the tests:
+3. To check that everything is working as expected, run the tests, or skip that, I'm not your mother:

-    ```
+    ```sh
     $ pytest tests/
     ...
     ```

-4. Develop, develop, develop (and test!)

-5. Build and pack everything up by:
+5. Under `wheels` directory you should be able to find a `whl` file by the name of `flake8_kwargs_spaces-0.1.0-py3-none-any.whl`.
+In order to add this plugin to `flake8` you should pip install that file to wherever you want it to be enforced.
+The commend while look like this:

     ```sh
-    $ pip wheel . -w wheels/
+    $ pip install ./wheels/flake8_kwargs_spaces-0.1.0-py3-none-any.whl
     ...
     ```

-6. Boom, you have your whl file under wheels directory ready to install:

-    ```sh
-    $ pip install ...flake8_kwargs_spaces-0.1.0-py3-none-any.whl
-    ...
+6. In addition you will want to ignore `E251` - "Unexpected spaces around keyword / parameter equals", so you will want to add a file by the name of `setup.cfg` and inside it you should put the following:

+    ```
+    [flake8]
+    ignore = E251
     ```

 #### Much thanks to:
     https://www.youtube.com/watch?v=ot5Z4KQPBL8